 Such filters vary in colour from yellow to red, depending on the amount of absorption required.
 We can offer a number of specialist lenses from our protective lense series (PLS).
 When you place your prescription order consider including one of the following tints:

 We have introduced a range of prescription packages that include a Blue filter in additon to our 'Crystal Clear coatings.
 We call it Blue Block.
-The 1.5 index lenses are clear though higher index lenses develop a light yellow tinge.
+Due to the blocking process the lenses develop a light yellow tinge which is not noticeable in most light conditions.
 It blocks most of the harmful blue light up to 430nm which is the most harmful part of the spectrum and blocks around 30% of the remainder.
 They are ideal for:

 Key benefits include: